Autodesk/synthesis/installer/Linux/README.md

 Note: appimagetool is usually packaged under AppImageKit rather than as a standalone application.

 ### Creating The AppImage ###
 Finally you can create your AppImage!
-Run: `ARCH=x86_64 appimagetool Synthesis.AppDir` which will create the Synthesis AppImage
+Run: `ARCH=x86_64 appimagetool Synthesis.AppDir` which will create the Synthesis AppImage.

+Note: Run this instead if you installed appimagetool locally: `ARCH=x86_64 /path/to/appimagetool Synthesis.AppDir`

 Note: You might get an error saying that AppImage needs FUSE installed.
 Install it.
-For Arch users it should already be installed.
+For Arch users you may need to run: `pacman -S fuse`.
 For Debian users run: `apt install fuse`
 If you are still encountering issues, refer to this page: https://docs.appimage.org/user-guide/troubleshooting/fuse.html#ref-install-fuse

 ### Troubleshooting ###